Chapter 2 - English and Civics Testing

 An applicant may qualify for an exception from the English requirement, civics requirement, or both requirements.
 The table below serves as a quick reference guide on the exceptions to the English and civics requirements for naturalization.

-Read, write, speak
+Read, write, speak, and understand

 Knowledge of U.S. history and government